iamluirio/face-morphing-java-android/README.md

 ```

 ### Getting Delaunay Indexes and Reshaping
 After obtaining the triangles indexes from the previous step, it extracts Delaunay triangle indexes from the given triangleList and returns them as a MatOfInt.
-It loops through the triangles in triangleList, where each triangle is represented by six floats (presumably three pairs of x-y coordinates).
+It loops through the triangles in triangleList, where each triangle is represented by six floats (presumably three pairs of x-y coordinates):

 ```Java
 public static MatOfInt getDelaunayIndexes(MatOfFloat6 triangleList, MatOfPoint2f fsMatOfPoint2f) {